Hotell/blogposts/2018-10/ten-ts-pro-tips-with-react/blogpost.md

 - Non string Enums don't narrow to proper number type literal, which can introduce unhandled bug within your app
   - ![enum - missing errors](./img/04-test-cases-comparison.png)
 - It's not standard/idiomatic JavaScript (although `enum` is reserved word in ECMA standard)
+- Cannot be used with babel for transpiling 👀

 ### Enum helper